 Anana deploys Pluribus Networks as part of network modernisation project

-Anana has deployed the Pluribus Netvisor ONE operating system and Adaptive Cloud Fabric as it looks to unify its two data centres and enable more agile service delivery.
+Anana has deployed the Pluribus Netvisor ONE operating system and Adaptive Cloud Fabric as it looks to unify its two data centers and enable more agile service delivery.

 Anana provides omnichannel customer experience solutions, with one of its main aims to ensure its customers can engage with clients more efficiently.
 According to the company, its network team realised that in order to deliver, it needed a a high-performance, highly automated infrastructure.